digst/cloud/design.md

 The build and test process are required to follow the SIT defined flow to allow SIT to rebuild images and reploy services after changes on the platform.

-**[SIT Tool]** SIT offers a 'Government Development Toolchain' to support agile application development as Software as a Service.
+**[SIT Tool]** SIT offers an enterprise grade 'Government Development Toolchain' to support agile application development as Software as a Service.

 To help government organisation to adapt agile development in a cloud setting, a joint public tool chain is choosen.
 The use of the toolchain is recommended and can function as a guide for competances across development vendors.